Updated March 14, 2023

 Difference Between Data Science and Machine Learning

-Data science is an evolutionary extension of statistics capable of dealing with the massive amounts of with the help of computer science technologies.
+Data science is an evolutionary extension of statistics capable of dealing with massive amounts with the help of computer science technologies.
 Machine learning is a field of study that gives computers the ability to learn without being explicitly programmed.
-Data science covers a wide range of data technologies including SQL, Python, R, and Hadoop, Spark, etc. Machine learning is seen as a process, it can be defined as the process by which a computer can work more accurately as it collects and learns from the data it is given.
+Data science covers a wide range of data technologies, including SQL, Python, R, Hadoop, Spark, etc. Machine learning is seen as a process, it can be defined as the process by which a computer can work more accurately as it collects and learns from the data it is given.

-Head to Head Comparison of Data Science and Machine Learning (Infographics)
+Science vs Machine Learning (Infographics)

 Below is the top 5 comparison between Data Science and Machine Learning:

-Key Difference between Data Science and Machine Learning
+Key Difference Between Data Science and Machine Learning

 Below is the difference between Data Science and Machine Learning are as follows:

 - Components – As mentioned earlier, Data Science systems cover the entire data lifecycle and typically have components to cover the following :

 - Collection and profiling of data – ETL (Extract Transform Load) pipelines and profiling jobs